Identification of Gravitational-waves from Extreme Mass Ratio Inspirals: conclusions and discusion

+For this proof-of-principle study, we implement the analysis in different stages separately, and human intervention is needed at the end of each stage, to extract the parameter range and to set the initial conditions in the following stages.
+Once the process is fixed, it is possible to automate the whole process and no human intervention would be mandatory.

 In the future, more complex scenarios to approach the final EMRI signal processing pipeline should be studied.
-For example, the application of fully relativistic Kerr waveforms for the identification should be explored as well as investigating the more intricate Time Delay Interference response.
-Moreover, the high-precision measurements based on phenomenological parameters could also be used for the spatial localization of EMRI events.
-The effectivity of converting the phenomenological waveform parameters into physical parameters in this case should be studied in more detail.
+For example, the application of fully relativistic Kerr waveforms for the identification should be explored as well as investigating the more intricate TDI response.Moreover, the high-precision measurements based on phenomenological parameters could also be used for the spatial localization of EMRI events.
+The effectivity of converting the phenomenological waveform parameters into physical parameters in this case should be studied in more detail.To better achieve these objectives and reproduce this work, the entire pipeline can be found at: \href{https://github.com/ChangQingYe-SYSU/EMRI_identification}{https://github.com/ChangQingYe\-SYSU/EMRI\_identification.}